 Jim Wong Restaurant at 259-261 Barkly Street, Footscray, was opened in 1959 by Mr Wong, who married Ms Wong seven years later.

-The restaurant is renown for its dim sims, a la carte dishes and slew of celebrity diners including Footscray Football Club players – with photos adorned on an entrance wall of sports identities, including Merv Hughes, with Mr Wong.
+The venue is renown for its dim sims and a la carte dishes and celebrity diners – an entrance wall including photos of Mr Wong with ex-Footscray Football Club players and Merv Hughes.

-The proprietors lived in an apartment above the double fronted shop, raising three children, and working seven days a week.
+The proprietors lived in an apartment above the double fronted shop, raising three children while trading seven days a week.

-It has now been three – and Sutton Commercial’s Mark Sutton has been appointed to sell the freehold.
+It has now been three – and Sutton Commercial’s Mark Sutton has been appointed to sell the freehold (story continues below).

-Ms Wong told this reporter, as a diner, in April, that she expects the property to attract interest from apartment developers – following the construction of several medium density projects in the immediate vicinity.
+Ms Wong who is now in the process of closing the eatery, expects the property to attract interest from apartment developers following the construction of several medium density projects in the immediate vicinity.